Munich-Cluster-for-Systems-Neurology/NanoscaleHub_TrakEM2-import/README.md

     #I noticed crashes when importing from slow drives when max cores were used, if crashes occur use slightly less.
-    b) To be sure Right click on canvas>Project>Release Memory... slider to max value and Right click on canvas>Project>Flush image cache III) Importing data from a text file
+    b) To be sure Right click on canvas>Project>Release Memory... slider to max value and Right click on canvas>Project>Flush image cache 2.2) Importing data from a text file
     a) Right click on canvas>Import>Import from text file...
     b) Window1: Select the previously created text file
     c) Window2: Base layer 1: z=0.0 [layer]
                 Default setting for all other values
-    d) Window3: Select Image directory (all images have to be at same level in one folder) IV) Stitching (Usually the slowest step)
+    d) Window3: Select Image directory (all images have to be at same level in one folder) 2.3) Stitching (Usually the slowest step)
     a) Right click on canvas>Align>Montage multiple layers...
 (Or All images in this layer... to test settings)
     b) Window1: Choose range (usually max range in both directions, except for Layer1 which will be empty)
     c) Window2: Montage mode > least squares (usually works best)